panoply/papyrus/docs/src/usage/overview.md

 ### Node Usage

-For usage in Node use the `papyrus.static` method and Papyrus will return string markup.
+For usage in Node the `papyrus.static()` method is available and Papyrus will return string markup.
 Using the module in Node is common with solutions like [markdown-it](https://github.com/markdown-it/markdown-it) or when using a SSG like [11ty](https://www.11ty.dev/).

 Basic example with markdown-it: